Lost and found

-A welder from Bost makes realistic scupltures depicting boats, motorcycles, cars, and planes using discarded junk found in garbage piles, yard sales, flea markets, and dumps.
+A welder from Boston makes realistic scupltures depicting boats, motorcycles, cars, and planes using discarded junk found in garbage piles, yard sales, flea markets, and dumps.

 It isn't easy to take a perfectionist's approach to found-object sculpture.
 The first task is finding the right pieces that will help create a shell of the project, let's say a car.
 Next comes the daunting chore of sifting through and searching for parts and pieces that will bring the car to life—a steering wheel, headlights, a tailpipe, even dashboard components.
 The amount of precision and detail involved in giving life to such a complex object takes years.

 That's exactly what Michael Ulman does; scratch that, what he loves.
 Ulman spends countless hours, days, and sometimes months searching for the perfect piece—in trash piles, yard sales, or flea markets—and then spends years patiently integrating each carefully sought item until it is part of a perfect creation.

 Unlike the work of many artists who use found objects, it is difficult to pinpoint in Ulman's works the origin of the items that make up the whole.
 Look at "White Noise," for example.
 The motorcycle's tank is made from an old grain scooper, and the rear fender is a modified frying pan (see Figure 1).

 "A lot of the work has been so manipulated and so changed that it's hard for people to recognize what it was at first," Ulman said.